Locally Consistent Parsing for Text Indexing in Small Space: with Selected Positions

 \end{lemma}

-In the second phase, the algorithm finds a correlated offset $\alpha=\min\{p-i\,|\,p\in(P\cap[i+\delta..i+\ell-\delta])\}$ which due to Lemma~\ref{lem:center_blocks} have the property that $i+\alpha\in P$ and $j+\alpha\in P$.
-The computation of $\alpha$ can be done in $\O(\tau)$ time by computing $\suc_P(i+\delta)$ value.
-In addition, it must be that all the blocks, from $i+\alpha$ and $j+\alpha$ until the end of the common extension are exactly the same, except for the last $\delta$ characters at most.
+In the second phase, the algorithm finds a correlated offset $\alpha=\min\{p-i\,|\,p\in(P\cap[i+\delta..i+\ell-\delta])\}$ which due to Lemma~\ref{lem:center_blocks} has the property that $i+\alpha\in P$ and $j+\alpha\in P$.
+The computation of $\alpha$ can be done in $\O(\tau)$ time by retrieving $\suc_P(i+\delta)$.
+In addition, it must be that the substrings $S[i+\alpha..i+\ell-1]$ and $S[j+\alpha..j+\ell-1]$ are partitioned into blocks exactly the same, except for possibly the last $\tau+\delta$ characters.
 The algorithm finds the end of the last common block using an LCA query on $T_P$ in constant time.
 Since we assume that all the blocks are of length $\tau$ at most, it must be that the offset of this block is at least $\ell-\delta-\tau-1$.
-Hence, at the third phase the algorithm compares the characters from the last common block until a mismatch is encountered.
+Hence, in the third phase the algorithm compares the characters from the end of the last common block until a mismatch is encountered.
 It is guaranteed that such a mismatch will be found after at most $\tau+\delta$ comparisons.

 To summarize, we show in this section the following lemma.